sql-machine-learning/elasticdl/docs/designs/ps_design.md

 In asynchronous SGD, the PS pod can apply gradients directly to update model parameters once it receives gradients.
 For synchronous SGD, the PS pod accumulates `grads_to_wait` gradients from workers then updates model parameters using these gradients. `grads_to_wait` is an ElasticDL argument specified by the user.

 ## Fixed Domain name for PS Pod
-PS provides a RPC service for workers.
-Workers are using RPC stubs to send RPC service requests to PS.
-RPC stubs require PS pods domains.
+Each PS pod provides a RPC service for workers.
+Workers are using RPC stubs to send RPC service requests to PS pods.
+RPC stubs require PS pod domains.
 Because ElasticDL is Kubernetes-native, the master can use Kubernetes services to launch/relaunch PS pods with fixed domain names.
 In this way, workers do not need to re-configure RPC stubs after a PS pod relaunch.

 ## Model Parameter Recovery
 The relaunched PS pod will recover model parameters to continue the training.